-Table 18: PUBREC, PUBREL, and PUBCOMP Messages
+Table 18: PUBREC, PUBREL, and PUBCOMP packets

-As with MQTT, the PUBREC, PUBREL, and PUBCOMP messages are used in conjunction with a PUBLISH message with QoS level 2.
+As with MQTT, the PUBREC, PUBREL, and PUBCOMP packets are used in conjunction with a PUBLISH packet with QoS level 2.
 Their format is illustrated in Table 18:

-Length and MsgType: see Section 5.2.
+Length & Packet Type

+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
+Please refer to figure 1.2.1 for a detailed description.

+Packet Id

+Same value as the one contained in the corresponding PUBLISH packet.